Kaif831/Idea-Vault/README.md

 6. Use the menu to add, view, or delete ideas.
 7. Ideas are stored temporarily (in memory) and will be lost once the program is closed.

+## How to Credit Me

+If you use or share this project, please keep the original license and copyright notice intact.

+- Mention **Kaif** as the original author wherever you share or publish the code.
+- If you use parts of the code in your own projects, a shout-out or link back to this repository is appreciated but not required.
+- This helps others know who created the project and supports open collaboration!

+Thank you for respecting the credit and license terms!

 ## How it Works

 - The program uses a list to keep track of all ideas during the session.
 - Ideas are lost when the program closes (no file saving yet).
 - The menu runs in a loop allowing continuous use until you exit.

 ## Example Flow